Doctors Note Logo

 Taking Lyrica for PHN: Managing Dizziness and Weight Gain

-Lyrica helps calm overactive nerves to relieve PHN pain but commonly causes dizziness in up to 30% of users and weight gain in about 5–7% due to changes in neurotransmitters, appetite, or fluid retention.
+Lyrica (pregabalin) calms overactive nerves to relieve postherpetic neuralgia (PHN) pain, but it commonly causes dizziness in up to 30% of users and weight gain in about 5–7%, due to shifts in neurotransmitters, appetite, or fluid retention.

 answer background